blobcity/db/README.md

 * Add unnecessary project dependencies

 # Authors
-BlobCity DB was created by Sanket Sarang (sanket/blobcity/com) along with other contributors.
+BlobCity DB was created by [Sanket Sarang](https://www.linkedin.com/in/sanketsarang/) along with other contributors.
 BlobCity DB is sponsored by [BlobCity, Inc.](https://www.blobcity.com).

 # License